What is A Phishing Simulation?

 Real-life attacks, deep dive debriefs, and educational workshops

-Our phishing attack solution goes further than more old-fashioned simulated attacks.
+Our phishing attack simulation solution goes further than more old-fashioned simulated attacks.
 It encompasses deep dive debriefs, educational workshops, and more.
 We use multiple layers of deception and expose you to realistic attack attempts to ensure your data remains unexposed.

 What is a phishing attack and how do they work?